Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 ## Description

-In this task, you will register your Azure Migrate appliance using the Azure Migrate Appliance Configuration Manager. start a Discover process and register your Azure Migrate Appliance VM, hosted in Hyper-V, with the Appliance Configuration Manager.

 In this task, you will use the Azure Migrate Project you created and generate a project key to allow you to set up an Appliance to get ready for replication and migration of your Linux VM.

 ## Success criteria

-- You can start the discovery in the Azure Migrate Project and generate a project Key.
+- You have started a discovery in the Azure Migrate Project.
-- You can connect to the Azure Migrate VM already running in the Hyper-V Manager for the lab
+- You have reviewed the discovery results in the Azure portal.
-- Verify the Azure Migrate Project Key Successfully
-- Verify the authentication against the Appliance and confirm successful registration
-- Verify successful management of credentials and discovery sources

 ## Learning resources